SERENYX LEAGUE

 13.6 Broadcasted Matches

-- Match times may adjust for production needs
+- Match start times may be adjusted for production needs

 13.7 Prohibited Actions